- Communication and education

-According to the University of Colorado Boulder and UC Davis, turning up your ultra low freezers from -80°C to -70°C should have no effect on your samples, but should extend the life of your freezer and conserve energy.
+According to the University of Colorado Boulder and UC Davis, turning up your ultra low temperature (ULT) freezers from -80°C to -70°C should have no effect on your DNA samples, but should extend the life of your freezer and conserve energy.
 Check out their database of samples stored at -70 or higher here and read about University of Colorado Boulder's accomplishments with ULT freezers.

 Unfortunately, there are currently no Energy Star rated, laboratory grade refrigerators and freezers available.
 Please note: Consumer grade refrigerators and freezers should not be used for laboratory purposes, including storing flammable and explosive materials.
 According to EH&S, "It is unsafe to store flammable liquids in domestic refrigerators or freezers."
 The EPA is currently working to develop an Energy Star rating for laboratory grade refrigerators and freezers that should be available soon.

 Did you know that on average, fume hoods use more energy than the average house?
 In order to conserve energy and ensure the safety of your lab, shut your fume hood's sash when not in use.
 When the fume hood is in use, keep the sash as low as possible!
 By managing and being aware of your fume hood's energy consumption, you can significantly reduce your laboratory's overall electricity consumption.